Mjz86/String/README.md

 this is discouraged), but some places (in the internals of my rope implementation) may need it, so it's there.

+# what is the type of the owner? ( standard and custom string compatibility outside of the mjz library)( next experimental release)( another wrapper):
+ * this feature is  currently not implemented, but after the implementation,  this should be a safe to use feature.

+   a wrapper  of our string type and another string type as a compatibility layer can be made. this is how it  works: the external string type acts as a storage mechanism, the main string is stored alongside the external one . the data buffer of the external string is used with the "stack" buffer feature, the external string only manages the buffer lifetime. the main string provides compatible api with the library, while in actuality, the data was stored in another string type all along . when the external string is needed, the string is shifted and the length is reduced( if necessary,  because of how we use a subrange of the data , we need to  make the subrange subrange the actual range again), then the external string is provided.
+   ( actually,  the `implace_string` is kinda just this , but with a standard array)

 # tunable sso , no code bloat, no big types:

 - this will be provided with the name (`implace_string`) .